-What’s the main difference between yoga vs mindfulness vs meditation?
+What’s the main difference between yoga vs meditation?
 Yoga is a holistic practice intended to unify the body and mind.
 Meditation falls under the umbrella of yoga activities, as a practice specifically focused on the mind.

 When you’re lying at the end of a yoga session in Savasana—the resting pose at the end of many yoga practices—it can feel like it’s the same as meditation.